Eligibility for Housing

 If a graduate student resident elects to occupy his/her room with another adult for more than one week, the graduate student must register that person with Corporate Real Estate.

-All students who have completed the form will be assigned housing in order of priority based on their year of study.
+Students who have completed the form will be assigned housing in order of priority based on their year of study.
 Incoming first year students will be given the highest priority.
 First year students will be given priority over second year students who will be given priority over third year students, etc. A lottery system will be implemented to determine who gets to choose first within each class of students.
-The student will be notified by June 1st and asked to choose where he/she wants to live, sign a contract, and provide key and security deposits.
-The key deposit is $25 and the security deposit is $200, which are both due on the move in date.
-The deposit will be returned after the unit has been completely vacated minus any amount necessary to pay for: (a) cleaning, (b) key replacement, (c) damages above ordinary wear and tear, (d) outstanding utility bills.
-The student must confirm or cancel his/her assignment via e-mail (firstname.lastname@example.org) by June 15th.
+Applicants who submit their applications by this date will receive their assignment by May 15.

 Each room is supplied with a bed, desk, desk drawers, chair, and nightstand.
 Additional room furnishings may be supplied depending on the type of room you are renting.
 Residents are free to rearrange furniture and add their own small furnishings so long as they are not wall-mounted.
 However, furniture should not obstruct smoke detectors, vents, or exits.
 Window coverings and screens may not be removed nor may residents alter windows with window film or tinting of any kind.
 You may not paint the rooms.